Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 An important class of single-winner rules that we have not discussed so far is that of sequential, or multi-step, rules.
 These are rules defined by sequential procedures, where one may have to break ties at each step: examples of such rules include Ranked Pairs, Instant Runoff Voting (also known as Single Transferable Vote), the Baldwin rule, and the Nanson rule.

 If these ``intermediate'' ties are always broken according to a fixed order of alternatives, there is a unique winner for each profile, and it can be computed in polynomial time; however, the resulting rule is not neutral.
 On the other hand, if we define $f(P)$ to be the set of all alternatives that win for some way of breaking intermediate ties (``parallel-universe tie-breaking''), then it is still easy to compute \emph{some} element of $f(P)$, but for many of these rules checking whether a given alternative is in $f(P)$ becomes NP-hard \citep{conitzer2009preference,brill12price,mattei2014hard}.
 Thus, in terms of their computational complexity, these rules are positioned between ``easy'' rules, such as Plurality, and ``hard'' rules, such as the Dodgson rule.
-It remains open whether computing all winners under Instant Runoff Voting or Ranked Pairs becomes easy when voters' preferences belong to one of the restricted domains considered in this survey; no results of this type are known so far. \begin{open} What is the complexity of checking whether an alternative is a winner under Instant Runoff Voting or Ranked Pairs under parallel-universe tie-breaking for profiles that are single-peaked, or that have some other structure? \end{open} \citet{jiang2017practical} study Instant Runoff Voting experimentally and find that on random single-peaked profiles, it is likely to select the Condorcet winner as the unique winner.
+It remains open whether computing all winners under Instant Runoff Voting or Ranked Pairs becomes easy when voters' preferences belong to one of the restricted domains considered in this survey; no results of this type are known so far. \begin{open} What is the complexity of checking whether an alternative is a winner under Instant Runoff Voting or Ranked Pairs under parallel-universe tie-breaking for profiles that are single-peaked, or that have some other structure? \end{open} \citet{jiang2017practical} study Instant Runoff Voting experimentally and find that on random single-peaked profiles, it is likely to select the Condorcet winner as the unique winner. \citet{tomlinson2023ballot} show that Instant Runoff Voting is better behaved under ballot truncation on single-peaked, single-crossing, and 1-Euclidean profiles. \citet{tomlinson2024moderating} show that on 1-Euclidean profiles, Instant Runoff Voting never elects candidates in extreme positions, if there exists at least one candidate in a location bounded away from the extremes; \citet{tomlinson2025exclusionzones} show that a similar result need not hold in higher dimensions.

 Two sequential elimination methods that are similar to Instant Runoff Voting are the Baldwin rule (which at each step eliminates an alternative with the lowest Borda score) and the Coombs method (which at each step eliminates an alternative that is bottom-ranked by the highest number of voters).
 Both have NP-hard winner determination problems under parallel-universe tie-breaking and unrestricted preferences \citep{mattei2014hard}.
 The Baldwin rule is a weak-Condorcet extension (because a weak Condorcet winner is never a Borda loser unless all remaining alternatives are weak Condorcet winners, see \citealp{brandt2015handbook-chapter2}, Footnote 38), and hence it is easy to compute for preference domains such as single-peaked preferences.
 The Coombs method is not a Condorcet extension, but on single-peaked profiles with an odd number of voters, it always selects the Condorcet winner \citep[Prop.~2]{grofman2004coombs} and thus is easy to compute in this case.